slokeshrestha26/llm_annotation_ui/README.md

 >>> app.app_context().push()
 >>> db.create_all()
 ```

+If you encounter any problems with the database, try deleting the database at `instance/site.db` and run the above commands again.

 You can run the app in your localhost by running the following command:

 `python3 run.py`